 Have you seen too much grey in your life-bricks and cement from floors, walls and ceiling?
 Why not unplugged and unwind in all these natural green beauty rich in fresh air and wildlife?

-There are many exciting forests and beaches, to begin with, but the natural parks certainly make a rendezvous between the naturalist and Malaysia a pleasure.
+There are many exciting forests and beaches, to begin with, but the national parks certainly make a rendezvous between the naturalist and Malaysia a pleasure.

-There are a hundred-and-one places to visit in Malaysia, (I would recommend you to check this out: 11 ECO Park in Johor) but the natural parks are really some of the best in the world.
-The flora and fauna is one of the rarest, and if you really love nature, you ought to be in Malaysia once in your life, and you would want to come here again and again.
+The flora and fauna are one of the rarest, and if you really love nature, you ought to visit them once in your life, and you would want to come here again and again.

 1. Endau-Rompin National Park

-Endau-Rompin National Park is one of the major tourist attractions of Malaysia.
-It owes its name to the two water-bodies that cross the park.
 The Endau river and the Rompin river run across the park in the south and north directions respectively.
-The flora and fauna of the park is one of the rarest in the world.
+The flora and fauna of the park are one of the rarest in the world.

 The Sumatran Rhino, found in the national park, is an endangered species found only here because of the artificial habitat created for it.

 The park is also home to some of the most beautiful and spectacular waterfalls in the country like Batu Hampar and Buaya Sangkut.
 The best thing is that you don’t have to wander too far to see them.
 Don’t forget to bring a camera with you when you visit the natural park.

 The park is home to such a vast treasure of fauna and flora that you would require 3-4 days to completely ingest the beautiful sights the park has to offer.

 The forests and waterfalls are so exciting; you might consider spending the rest of your life here!!
 Be sure to take a local guide with you unless you want to lose your way in the labyrinth of fun the forests offer.